 Mr Lee Chien Shih was appointed to the Board in 1999.
-He is Chairman of the Remuneration Committee, and member of the Nominating Committee and Project Development Committee.
+He is Chairman of the Remuneration Committee and a member of the Nominating Committee.
 He is a Director of the Lee Rubber Group of Companies, Lee Foundation, Singapore and Great Eastern Holdings Ltd Group.